U.S. Route 23: North Carolina

 The highway runs concurrent with US 441 between the Georgia state line and Dillsboro, then with US 74 through Waynesville as the Great Smoky Mountains Expressway, followed by US 19 through Canton and Enka–Candler.
 West of Asheville, the highway follows I-26 to the Tennessee state line.

 Tennessee

 US 23 runs concurrently with the newly upgraded I-26 from the North Carolina state line past Johnson City and Kingsport.
-Just west of Kingsport, I-26 stops at the junction with US 11W, and US 23 continues to run north to the Virginia state line.
+Just west of Kingsport and I-81, I-26 stops at the junction with US 11W, and US 23 continues to run north to the Virginia state line.